Interstate 84 in Connecticut: Future

 The I-84 Hartford Project is a Connecticut Department of Transportation (CTDOT) project to address structural deficiencies within the I-84 corridor approximately between Flatbush Avenue (exit 45) and the I-91 interchange in Hartford, including a 3200 ft elevated section known as the Aetna Viaduct.
 Since it became apparent in the 1980s that this section of I-84 in Hartford was deteriorating, CTDOT has considered how best to repair or reconstruct the corridor.
 Since that time, many inspections have been carried out and frequent repairs made to keep the highway safe and functioning.

 In 2010, the Capitol Region Council of Governments (CRCOG), the City of Hartford, and CTDOT collaborated on a study of the corridor to begin the process of exploring reconstruction options.
 That study looked at several concepts, including the rebuilding of the viaduct "in-kind", as well as several reconstruction alternatives that would alter the configuration of the highway.
 The alternatives developed for that study were conceptual in nature—they did not look in depth at traffic, engineering feasibility, or environmental impact.
 However, the strong stakeholder input as part of that effort was helpful in leading to CTDOT's decision to initiate the I-84 Hartford Project, to build on the good work of that earlier study.
 The I-84 Hartford Project will be a full and comprehensive evaluation leading to a workable solution.
 The I-84 Hartford Project will examine the feasibility and assess the impact of a range of concepts.
 Following full examination of the impacts and benefits of feasible alternatives, and, in collaboration with stakeholders and the public, CTDOT will make a final decision on how to reconstruct this section of the I-84 corridor.

 Exit list

+As part of a sign replacement project between East Hartford and Manchester, CTDOT will be renumbering the exits on I-84 to mileage-based in mid-2026.